My Small Claims Experience

-And if it was not speculative, what prompted Judge Fay Wright’s trip into the light fantastic?
+And if it was not speculative, what had prompted the Judge’s trip into the light fantastic?

-Continuing with her summing up, the Judge dealt with the damp issue.
+Continuing with her summing up, Judge Wright dealt with the damp issue.

 During the hearing, the Surveyor hadn’t come up with any credible reasons for not reporting the